malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 ## Structural Relaxation and Non-Arrhenius Dynamics {#sec:structural_relaxation}

-The structural relaxation (@eq:intermediate_scattering_function) is calculated for a single value of the wave-number $k$.
+The structural relaxation (@eq:calc_self_intermediate_scattering_function) is calculated for a single value of the wave-number $k$.
-The value of this wave-number $k$ that is going to give the best measurement [@Widmer-Cooper2008] is the first maximum in the structure factor $S(k)$, the single time value of the intermediate scattering function.
+The value of this wave-number $k$ that is going to give the best measurement [@Widmer-Cooper2008] is the first maximum in the structure factor $S(k)$, the single time value of the self-intermediate scattering function.
 The different pressures of the simulations have different values for the wave number $k$.
 The low pressure $P=1.0$ has a wave-number $k=2.80$ and